Welcome to Luro Grove

 Luro Grove is located in Miami-Dade County’s tropical Zone 11a, one of the few places in the United States where mango and other tropical fruit trees thrive naturally.
 Many of the mango varieties we grow are rarely available in the United States outside of tropical regions like South Florida.

-A senior black Labrador retriever sitting in the grass next to a blooming mango tree in a garden.
+A senior black Labrador retriever sitting in the grass next to a blooming mango tree at Luro Grove.

-A senior black Labrador retriever sitting in the grass next to a blooming mango tree in a garden.
+A senior black Labrador retriever sitting in the grass next to a blooming mango tree at Luro Grove.

 George

-Fresh brown sapodilla fruits ripening on a lush green sapodilla tree branch.
+Fresh brown sapodilla fruits ripening on a lush green branch in South Florida.

-Fresh brown sapodilla fruits ripening on a lush green sapodilla tree branch.
+Fresh brown sapodilla fruits ripening on a lush green branch in South Florida.

-A tabby cat peeking through the green leaves of a mango tree while perched on a sturdy branch.
+A tabby cat peeking through the green leaves of a mango tree while at Luro Grove, Miami.

-A tabby cat peeking through the green leaves of a mango tree while perched on a sturdy branch.
+A tabby cat peeking through the green leaves of a mango tree while at Luro Grove, Miami.

 Mango Security Guard on Duty...